Ninisha-Balay/Credit-card-fraud-detection/README.md

 **Credit Card Fraud Detection Using Machine Learning**

-  This project is based on my published research paper: [Credit Card Fraud Detection using Machine Learning](https://doi.org/10.34218/IJMLC_03_01_002), which explores machine learning techniques for identifying fraudulent credit card transactions.
+  This project is based on my published research paper: [Credit Card Fraud Detection using Machine Learning](https://doi.org/10.34218/IJMLC_03_01_002), by **Balay Ninisha** which explores machine learning techniques for identifying fraudulent credit card transactions.

   This project aims to detect fraudulent credit card transactions using various machine learning algorithms.
 It compares their performance based on accuracy and can be integrated into real-time applications like banking systems and e-commerce platforms.